This is the ultimate guide to mixing alcohol and bodybuilding.

 “Beer goes directly to the gut.”

-And because such statements get thrown around, there’s this common “agreement” among people that alcohol consumption is bad and causes fat gain.
+And because such statements get thrown around, there’s a common agreement among people that alcohol is bad and causes fat gain.

 Just to name two.
 Other factors come into play here, but you get my point.